 “Sometimes I struggle mentally in the build-up to fights.
 I have no problem with putting in the work and dieting correctly, but I tend to get very anxious about how I’m going to preform and not boxing to the best of my ability on the night.
 That’s something I know I have to work on and will continue to do so as I move forward in my career.
 I think my experience as an amateur does help with the mental aspect of boxing, its taught me how the sport works and the sacrifice that is needed to achieve.”

-Both Bristol brothers will make their first walk to the ring as professionals.
+Both Bristol brothers will make their walk to the ring as professionals with a current record or 1-0-0.
 They claim to have it all, the skill and the desire, but also know the challenge which is now cast in front of them.
 There’s no doubt the Demmery twins will be visualizing victory, and there’s no telling what will come thereafter.